5 choses alternatives à faire à Grenade

 Realejo is the old Jewish district, and is also the home of “El Niño de las Pinturas”, a famous urban artist.
 Calle Molinos, Calle Pavaneras, some parks, and a few areas near the bus station are worth checking out.
 Other Spanish and international artists have their work here, like Drew, Yukka, Gata Cattana, Hilos, and Belin.

-Are you a street art fan?
-Be sure to check out the Oasis Backpackers Hostel,“Street Art & the Caves Tour” starting every Wednesday, Friday, and Sunday at 5pm .
+If you’d rather see it all on a guided tour, you’re in luck.
+Be sure to check out the Oasis Backpackers Hostel,“Street Art & the Caves Tour” starting every Wednesday, Friday, and Sunday at 5pm.

 This is the second oldest neighbourhood of Granada, and is one of the city’s best kept secrets.
-For awhile, this area was the home of Granadian Gypsy culture, artists, hippies, and nomads from all over the world.
+For awhile, Sacromonte was the home of Granadian Gypsy culture, artists, hippies, and nomads from all over the world.

-What else makes Sacromonte worth seeing?
-Breathtaking views of Alhambra Palace, the ruins of the former city walls, and the best Flamenco shows in the city.
+So what else makes Sacromonte worth seeing?
+For one, the breathtaking views of Alhambra Palace make it a great place to visit.
+You can also see the ruins of the former city walls, and see the best Flamenco shows in the city in Sacromonte.
 We think we’ve said enough to convince you to spend some time here!

 Oasis Backpackers Hostel will take you there every Wednesday, Friday, and Sunday at 5pm on the, “Street Art & the Caves Tour”.